On November 1, 2020, Kamala Harris posted this video on Twitter discussing the difference between equity vs. equality.

 We now turn to sources of inequity which are not the result of sin, and in some cases are superintended by God himself.

 Again, let us first address individual inequities.
 There are inequities which result from our individual strengths and interests.
 Some people are smarter than others; some are stronger; some are taller; some want to be doctors and lawyers while others thrive in doing manual labor or manufacturing.
 Our many unique traits are not the result of sin.
-On the contrary, it is our individual uniqueness that displays God’s glory in creation (Psalm 139:13-16).
+On the contrary, it is our individual uniqueness that displays God’s glory of diversity in creation (Psalm 139:13-16).
 No person is completely alike.
 Yet, these differences will lead to some having advantages that others don’t, which will inevitably result in some kind of inequity.

 There are also cultural sources of inequity that are not sinful.
 Just like individuals, different cultures have different values.
 The way some cultures view time as a commodity (like the United States & Germany) will lead them to utilize their resources in such a way for maximum efficiency and productivity.
 Other cultures have a more relaxed view of time and don’t feel the need to squeeze every bit of productivity out of their time.
 This difference will inevitably lead to global inequities of wealth.
 Yet, those other cultures, while they might not be as rich monetarily, would likely argue that they are richer in other ways, such as in being more relational.

 Lastly, there are creational sources of inequity that aren’t the result of sin.
-This can involve disparities based on what seems like happenstance, such as one’s place of birth, family, country, etc. Economist Thomas Sowell argues that geography has historically been one of the greatest contributors to global inequality.
+This can involve disparities based on what seems like happenstance, such as one’s place of birth, family, country, etc. Stanford Economist Thomas Sowell argues that geography has historically been one of the greatest contributors to global inequality.
 If a tribe lives in an isolated region of an Amazon jungle, high in the mountains, or in the middle of a desert, the chances are much greater that they will have a lower standard of living than people who live on the coast or in a mediterranean climate.

 In addition to these, in Scripture, we can also recognize that there are spiritual inequities which are God-ordained!
 For example, God distributes the Holy Spirit to all believers (1 Corinthians 12:11) but does not give everyone the same giftings (1 Corinthians 12:28-30), even calling some giftings greater and higher than others (1 Corinthians 12:31, 14:5; 1 Timothy 5:17).
 While we are told to seek the higher gifts, we are by no means guaranteed an equal distribution of giftings.